 The C. Bechstein B212 is a blend of the traditional and the modern.
 While this 7′ piano derives much of its tonal pallette from very traditional hammer making techniques, hand-selected woods for the soundboard and rim, and hand-assembled actions, it also takes advantage of laser-precision soundboard tapering and resonance modelling, precision bridge notching, and one of the most resonant frame structures in the industry.
 Customers seeking the classic sound of a 7′, with a need for the absolute best from the piano industry, the B-212 will not disappoint.

-The B212 is the critical 7-foot entry in the C. Bechstein Masterpiece line.
-Besides being one of the most acclaimed pianos in the world, it’s also one of the most unique in terms of the engineering behind it, and one of the rarest.
-It takes 15 months to build a B212, and close to 700 hours of labour.
+The C. Bechstein B 212 is the critical 7 foot entry in the C. Bechstein Masterpiece line.
+Besides being one of the most acclaimed pianos in the world, it’s also one of the most unique in terms of the engineering behind it, and one of the most rare.
+It takes 15 months to build a B212, and near 700 hours of labour, with many of the same features as the larger C. Bechstein C234 semi-concert grand and D 282 concert grand piano.
 Bechstein is a piano manufacturer that has consistently improved upon the design of their grand and upright pianos.

-We’re thrilled to have a B212 on display at our Oakville showroom, and it consistently gets rave reviews from folks who visit our showroom to try pianos.
-It’s often singled out as not only the nicest piano in our showroom but the nicest piano many people have ever played.
-Give us a call and pay us a visit to experience this masterpiece for yourself!
+We’re thrilled to have a B212 on display at our Oakville showroom, and it always gets rave reviews from both ambitious players, connoisseurs and laymen alike who visit our showroom to try pianos.
+It’s often singled out as not only the nicest piano in our showroom, but the nicest piano many people have ever played – and that’s right after playing such luminary 7 foot grands like a Steinway Model B or Shigeru Kawai SK-6.
+Give us a call and pay us a visit to experience this masterpiece of the highest quality for yourself!

-Add to that a custom dark walnut hammer perfectly balanced to elicit a bloom on the attack, and a ‘spring-loaded’ wood structure built as a natural amplifier.
-The pin block’s nine layers of high-quality wood ensure extra-precise regulations of the tuning pins and long-lasting tuning
+The pin block’s nine layers of high-quality wood ensure extra-precise regulations of the tuning pins and long-lasting tuning.

 |Length||7’ (212 cm)|